gabrielecabrini/brainfucker/README.md

-# Brainfuck Interpreter
+# Brainfucker

-[Brainfuck](https://wikipedia.org/wiki/Brainfuck) interpreter written in Go.
-It reads a Brainfuck source file and executes it using a 30,000-cell memory tape.
+This project contains an interpreter and an LLVM IR transpiler for [Brainfuck](https://wikipedia.org/wiki/Brainfuck).

 ## Requirements